kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 -   Other:

-<a id="orgb60ae09"></a>

 ### ALBUMIN (Albumin, total in blood/serum)

 Common Name: Albumin

 Long Name: Albumin, total in blood/serum

 Test Type: ALBUMIN

 Panels: Liver Panel

 Equivalent Tests: N/A

 Not Equivalent Tests: Prealbumin, microalbumin, urinalysis, liver panel

+Indications:
-Indications: To screen for a liver disorder or kidney disease, or to evaluate nutritional status, along with or instead of a prealbumin test.
+To screen for a liver disorder or kidney disease, or to evaluate nutritional status, along with or instead of a prealbumin test.

+Description:
-Description: This test measures the level of albumin in the blood.
+This test measures the level of albumin in the blood.
 Albumin is the most abundant protein in the fluid portion of the blood (plasma).
 Albumin keeps fluid from leaking out of blood vessels, nourishes tissues, and transports hormones, vitamins, drugs, and ions like calcium throughout the body.
 Albumin is made in the liver.
 The concentration of albumin drops when the liver is damaged, when a person has a kidney disease that causes nephrotic syndrome, when a person is malnourished, has inflammation, or is in shock.
 Albumin levels can rise when a person is dehydrated.
 This is a relative increase that occurs as the volume of plasma decreases.

+Related Tests:
-Related Tests: Prealbumin, microalbumin, urinalysis, liver panel Approximate Reference Range: 3.5 – 5.5 g/dL.
+Prealbumin, microalbumin, urinalysis, liver panel Approximate Reference Range: 3.5 – 5.5 g/dL.

 Comments: An albumin test may be ordered as part of a liver panel to evaluate liver function, along with a creatinine and BUN (Blood Urea Nitrogen) to evaluate kidney function, or along with a prealbumin to evaluate nutritional status.
 Certain drugs increase albumin in the blood, including anabolic steroids, androgens, growth hormones, and insulin.
 Receiving large amounts of intravenous fluids may make the test results inaccurate for a short time after the intravenous fluids are administered.

 Test Method Variance:

 Other:

-<a id="org998e2e2"></a>

 ### ALP (Alkaline phosphatase)